RedisGraph/RedisGraph/docs/cypher_support.md

 This is a somewhat nebulous area in Cypher itself, with a lot of edge cases.
 Broadly speaking, RedisGraph behaves as expected with string and numeric values.
 There are likely some behaviors involving the numerics NaN, -inf, inf, and possibly -0.0 that deviate from the Cypher standard.
-We do not support any of these properties at the type level, meaning nodes and edges are not internally comparable.
+We do not support any of these properties at the type level, meaning nodes and relationships are not internally comparable.

 ## Clauses
 ### Reading Clauses